 Who needs to be involved?

-This development process is a journey of active inquiry and dialogue rather than a static, desk-based piece of work (although the desk-based work is crucial!).
+This development process is a journey of active inquiry and dialogue through a series of workshops, rather than a static, desk-based piece of work (although the desk-based work is crucial!).
 In practice, engaging stakeholders through a series of meaningful workshops at each stage of the process will encourage shared ownership of the process and model to be implemented.

 Workshop participants should reflect the main stakeholders in the local area and are likely to include a cross-section of managers and practitioners from key agencies, representatives from the voluntary and community sector (VCS) and service users.
 The make-up of the group will vary from one area to another but at a minimum should include: